wovo/hwcpp/docs/hwcpp-primer.md

 When a pin cto is passed to a function (as a template argument) for use as an output pin, the function should accept both output and input-output pins.
-This would cause a small problem for the function: for an input-output pin it should call direction_set(), but an output pin doesn't support that function.
+But this would cause a problem for the function: for an input-output pin it should call direction_set(), but an output pin doesn't support that function.
 The pin_out<> decorator solves that problem: it converts